Vortikai/mod-playerbots/README.md

 The [Playerbots Wiki](https://github.com/mod-playerbots/mod-playerbots/wiki) contains an extensive overview of add-ons, commands, raids with programmed bot strategies, and recommended performance configurations.
 Please note that documentation may be incomplete or out-of-date in some sections, and contributions are welcome.

 Bots are controlled via chat commands.
-For larger bot groups, this can be unwieldy.
+For larger bot groups, this can be cumbersome.
 Because of this, community members have developed client add-ons to allow controlling bots through the in-game UI.
 We recommend you check out their projects listed in the [Add-Ons and Submodules](https://github.com/mod-playerbots/mod-playerbots/wiki/Playerbot-Addons-and-Sub%E2%80%90Modules) page.

 ## Contributing